dart-lang/language/working/0546-patterns/patterns-feature-specification.md

             var [...x] = [1, 2];
             ```

-        4. Else `E` is the greatest lower bound of the types in `es`. *We use
+        4. Else `E` is the greatest lower bound of the type schemas in `es`.
-            the greatest lower bound to ensure that the outer collection type
+            *We use the greatest lower bound to ensure that the outer collection
-            has a precise enough type to ensure that any typed field subpatterns
+            type has a precise enough type to ensure that any typed field
-            do not need to downcast:*
+            subpatterns do not need to downcast:*

             ```dart
             var [int a, num b] = [1, 2];